Three aspects of the MSTCI problem: An attempt to generalize Theorem

 \section{An attempt to generalize Theorem \ref{teo:universal_vertex}}

 Theorem \ref{teo:universal_vertex} is the most general tool so far to understand the MSTCI problem.
 It would be important for theoretical and practical reasons to generalize it to an arbitrary graph.
-In this context we consider the following question,
+In this context we consider,

 \begin{question} Let $G=(V,E)$ be a connected graph, is it true that a spanning tree that is a solution of the MSTCI problem always exists such that $max-deg(G) = max-deg(T)$? \end{question}

 A positive answer to it would directly imply Theorem \ref{teo:universal_vertex}.
 In this section we analyze this problem.